A speedy knitting style known for seemingly complicated hand movements, an advanced user zooms through stitches.

 How To Do The Knit Stitch in Continental Knitting

-Here is how to do the knit stitch when you knit continental.
+Here’s how to do the knit stitch when you knit continental.

-Step 1.
-Cast on the desired number of stitches.
+- Cast on the desired number of stitches.

-Step 5.
-Pull the working yarn through the first stitch on your left hand needle through and off.
+- Pull the working yarn through the first stitch on your left hand needle through and off.

-You’ve completed the knit stitch.
+You’ve completed the knit stitch!

 How To Cast On Knitting Continental Style

 Here is how to cast on when you knit continental.
-This cast-on method is very similar to working knit stitches.

 How To Cast On Continental Style On A Circular Knitting Needle